makennabarton/AMATH-482-Projects/README.md

-# AMATH-482-Projects
+# AMATH 482 Projects
-Reports on solutions to applied problems using Matlab and Python
+This repository contains reports on solutions to a variety of applied problems using Matlab and Python

+# Tracking a Marble